 Thank you to all of those who have served or are serving our nation.
+And today we especially those who have made the ultimate sacrifice for our freedom.

 Yesterday we went out to Jefferson Barracks National Cemetery and participated in the 61st annual Memorial Day Good Turn.
 Members of our Pack, Troop, and Crew and their families were there, along with thousands of other area Scouts and family members.
 We had a solemn procession into the cemetary.
 Then there was a flag ceremony and a speaker from a local military base.
 A local bagpipe group played Taps and Amazing Grace.